tomasjiricek/youtube-downloader/README.md

 # youtube-downloader

-YouTube downloader dependent on several tools, working in Linux (including Raspberry Pi) only.
+YouTube downloader is dependent on several tools.
+It works in Linux (including Raspberry Pi) only.
 **NOTE:** This is just experimental version.

+It can:
+- Download YouTube playlist
+- Convert to ogg (possibly MP3 if you have that codec and change the type in downloadSync.js)
+- Upload to Google Drive (needs configuration)

 ## Dependencies:
 **Mandatory:**